 39WP does not sell or rent website visitor information under any circumstances, and we do not share visitor information without prior consent except as compelled by law.

-Log Files: 39WP endeavors to gather sufficient information for analyzing our website and how visitors move within it without compromising the privacy of our visitors.
+Log Files: 39WP endeavors to gather sufficient information for analyzing our websites and how visitors move within them without compromising the privacy of our visitors.
 Like many other websites, 39WP makes use of log files.
-These files are compiled automatically by our web hosting service and merely log visitors to the site.
+These files are compiled automatically by our web hosting service and merely log visitors to our sites.
 The information inside the log files includes internet protocol (IP) addresses, browser type, Internet Service Provider (ISP), date/time stamp, referring/exit pages, and possibly the number of clicks.
-If this information is used, it is only used to analyze trends and administer the site.
+If this information is used, it is only used to analyze trends and administer our sites.
 IP addresses, and other such information, are not linked to any information that is personally identifiable.

 Voluntarily Submitted Information: In addition, 39WP collects and retains information you voluntarily submit to us.
 It is up to you whether to submit information to us and how much information to provide.
 If you choose to contact us, we may ask for identifying information such as your name, email address, mailing address, and phone number and will retain that information for the sole purpose of contacting you.
 Your privacy is important to us, and your personal information will not be shared or sold to other parties.

 39WP Newsletter: If you choose to subscribe to our newsletter, we collect your email address only for the purpose of sending you the newsletter.
 You may unsubscribe at any time.
 If you choose to unsubscribe, then your information will be deleted.